5 Steps to Tackle Strategic Planning Season

 Before you can develop a strategic roadmap to guide your company from A to B, it is imperative that you clearly identify where exactly your company is trying to go.
 The development of a vision statement – a description of a strategy’s desired end-goal — is vital to the effectiveness of a strategic plan, and is the best starting point to chart a course of company growth and improvement.

-As emphasized in our whitepaper, ‘Linking Vision Statements to Strategy,’ an effective vision statement encapsulates the future of an organization, while offering a framework for strategic, operational and business planning.
+An effective vision statement encapsulates the future of an organization, while offering a framework for strategic, operational and business planning.
 A successful vision statement clearly articulates expected outcomes for the strategic plan, presents a strong portrayal of the company’s future and sets a course for strategic planning designed to push a company beyond the industry status quo.
 Rather than aiming beyond their current market position, all too often, companies plan around visions they have already accomplished.
 In order for a strategy to successfully guide significant and meaningful change, it must effectively designate a vision statement that is bold in what it aims to achieve.

 Step 2: Define Your Mission Statement

 Similar to the way a vision statement identifies where a company is trying to go, a mission statement explains how a company is going to get there.
 Your mission statement should articulate the big-picture purpose of the strategic plan and provide a description of the company’s core executable values – values that will be better expressed and emphasized as the result of executing the strategic plan.